Palestinian gunman critically wounds Israeli in new violence

 The Palestinians claim the West Bank, east Jerusalem and Gaza Strip -- areas captured by Israel in the 1967 Mideast war -- for a future state.
 Some 700,000 Israeli settlers live in the West Bank and east Jerusalem.
 The international community overwhelmingly considers Israel's settlements as illegal and obstacles to peace.

 So far this year, 62 Palestinians, about half of them affiliated with armed groups, have been killed by Israeli troops and civilians.
-In the same period, 14 Israelis have been killed in Palestinian attacks.
+In the same period, 14 Israelis, all but one of them civilians, have been killed in Palestinian attacks.

 Last year was the deadliest for the Palestinians in the West Bank and east Jerusalem since 2004, according to figures by the Israeli rights group B'Tselem.
 Nearly 150 Palestinians were killed in those areas, Some 30 people on the Israeli side were killed in Palestinian attacks.